 A differential pressure decay/leak standard leak test uses traditional dP pressure decay theories to test for a leak by measuring a differential pressure between a reference volume and the test piece calibrated to a standard volumetric flow.
 This test uses a differential pressure transducer to measure pressure loss correlated to a flow rate in scc/m.

 Cincinnati Test Systems provides high precision differential pressure decay leak test systems.
-The LPC 528 is designed for reliable and accurate pressure decay leak detection.
+Our MH, LPC 528, and I28 instruments are designed for reliable and accurate pressure decay leak detection.

 Differential Pressure Decay Leak Standard Calibration Cycle